3 Things To Do Before Giving into The New Car Delirium

-Her dealership financing was structured so that the interest was already lumped onto the purchase price of the car.
+Her dealership financing structured so that the interest already lumped onto the purchase price of the car.

-The first three years of the car financing was already spent paying mostly interest.
+The first three years of the car financing already spent paying mostly interest.

 The amount still owed on the car was extremely high.
 Therefore, refinancing the dealership loan to her line of credit would have her paying interest on something that she already paid the full interest amount on during the beginning years.
 She would have been better off keeping the dealership financing and continuing her payments.